Get Help Today(877) 648-4288

 Find the life you deserve to liveGet Help

 What Is Marijuana?

 Weed, Pot, Maryjane, Bud.
 Marijuana is known by many aliases, often by users to describe the plant in secrecy while others are around.
-Marijuana is the second-most common and abused drug in the United States and much of the world, behind only alcohol.
+Marijuana is the second-most common and abused drug in the United States and much of the world, behind alcohol.

 Marijuana is a plant that contains flowers, buds, and leaves.
 It is possible to smoke any of these, the most popular being the bud of the plant which produces the most Cannabinoids, or the chemicals that produce the desired high.
 Marijuana can be smoked in tobacco rolling papers (known as a “joint”) or in tobacco cigars (known as a “blunt”), smoked in a device known as a pipe or bong, or it can be consumed orally, most typically in food called edibles.
-Using the plant in these forms allows the chemical tetrahydrocannabinol (THC), the active ingredient in Marijuana, in the plant to be absorbed by the body, producing a “high.”
+Using the plant in these forms allows the chemical Tetrahydrocannabinol (THC), the active ingredient in Marijuana, in the plant to be absorbed by the body, producing a “high.”

-Strains of Marijuana
+Strains Of Marijuana